-We're a UK-focused bank with a clear and driving purpose: to help people, businesses and communities in Britain prosper.
-We do this by providing useful and affordable products and services, by going beyond business as usual through our purpose of Helping Britain Prosper and through the taxes we pay.
-We are currently the highest corporate payer of UK taxes - paying £2.1 billion in 2020 and £2.6 billion in respect of 2021.
+We're a UK-focused financial services provider with a clear and driving purpose: to help people, businesses and communities in Britain prosper.
+We do this by providing useful and affordable products and services, by going beyond business as usual through our purpose of Helping Britain Prosper and through the taxes we pay

-As a responsible business, we share the public's interest that 'big business' contributes its fair share to the UK government finance, and the stability of society provided by the government framework which taxes fund.
+We are currently one of the highest corporate payers of UK taxes1 - paying £2.6 billion in 2021 and £2.1 billion in 2022.
+As a responsible business, we share the publics interest that 'big business' pays its fair share of tax, contributing to the stability of society provided by the government framework which this tax funds.
 We understand that our investors and shareholders want assurance that the value created by the Group is underpinned by appropriate, prudent and transparent tax behaviour.
-This is why we aim to be open and transparent about our approach to tax - including our overall strategy and payments.
-Our success in explaining how we approach tax has been recognised in 2018, 2019 and 2022, when we were highly commended for our presentation of our tax position and in 2021, when we were voted the best UK-focused reporter of taxes in the FTSE 350 at the Building Public Trust awards.
+This is why we aim to be open and transparent about our approach to tax including our overall strategy and payments.

+Our success in explaining how we approach tax has been recognised in 2018, 2019, 2022 and 2023, when we were highly commended for our presentation of our tax position.
+We were also voted the best UK-focused reporter of taxes in the FTSE 350 at the Building Public Trust awards in 2021.

-We want to build on this success and the positive feedback we've received from many stakeholders, by going into more detail about the way we approach tax and how this ultimately Helps Britain Prosper.
+We want to build on this success and the positive feedback we've received from many stakeholders by going into more detail about the way we approach tax and how this ultimately Helps Britain Prosper.